changeworld/azure-docs.ja-jp/articles/data-catalog/data-catalog-terminology.md

 <properties
-   pageTitle="Azure Data Catalog の用語集 | Microsoft Azure" description="この記事では、Azure Data Catalog のドキュメントで使用される概念と用語について説明します。" services="data-catalog"
+   pageTitle="Azure Data Catalog terminology | Microsoft Azure" description="This article provides an introduction to concepts and terms used in Azure Data Catalog documentation." services="data-catalog" documentationCenter="" authors="steelanddata"
-   documentationCenter=""
-   authors="steelanddata"